jmettraux/h.js/README.md

 H.hide(sta, bof);
 H.hide(sta, sel, bof);

+// Turns 'jeff' into 'Jeff'
+H.capitalize(str);

 // Turns "my_old-donkey" into "myOldDonkey"
 H.toCamelCase(str);
+H.toCamelCase(str, cap); // when cap is true, capitalizes the first char

 // Inserts an Element before another one (the one pointed at by sta[, sel]).
 H.prepend(sta, elt);